European Mediscience Awards

 Ulrich Kinzel

-Uli is a Managing Director at goetzpartners.
-He is responsible for the Industry Group Healthcare.
+Uli is a Partner at Bryan, Garnier & Co., the European Growth Investment Bank joining forces with Stifel.
 He is a founding partner of Code Securities Limited, a specialist life science investment bank which was formed in 2003, acquired by Nomura in 2005 and continued as Nomura Code Securities until late 2013.
 As Director, Corporate Finance, Ulrich Kinzel was instrumental for building the continental European M&A and Equity Capital Markets business.
-He was previously a Director of WestLB Panmure’s Life Science Team.
-He has advised leading international live science companies in more than 50 successful M&A and ECM transactions, including cross-border European, Asian and US public and private takeovers as well as IPOs and secondary off erings on all major European Stock Exchanges.
+Subsequently, Uli built the European healthcare franchise for international boutique advisory group goetzpartners (now Fortlane Partners).
+He has advised leading international life science companies in more than 60 successful M&A and ECM transactions, including cross-border European, Asian and US public and private takeovers as well as IPOs and secondary offerings on all major European Stock Exchanges.
 He holds a master’s degree in Business Administration from Munich University.

 Nick Rodgers

 Nick is an experienced Non-executive Director and Chairman with a background as a successful corporate financier.
 He has considerable experience of businesses in the Healthcare, Medical, Biotechnology, Environmental and Technology sectors.
-Nick is Chairman of Destiny Pharma plc, an anti-infectives drug developer.
-He is also chairman of SEHTA, one of the largest health technology networking organisations in the UK and a part-time Director of Alcuris, an emerging Telecare and Telehealth business.
-Until 2016, Nick was Chairman of Oxford BioMedica plc, a leading gene-based biopharmaceutical company and, through Ipso Ventures, he helped found Therakind, a developer of paediatric medicines.
+Nick is a non executive director of Cambridge Cognition Holdings plc and a strategic advisor to Chinese gene therapy company Santo Therapeutics.
+He was previously chair of Destiny Pharma plc, an anti infectives business, and chair of Oxford BioMedica plc, a leading gene-based biopharmaceutical company.
+Through Ipso Ventures, Nick helped found Therakind, a successful developer of paediatric medicines.

 Julie Simmonds

-Julie joined Panmure Gordon in November 2015 from Canaccord Genuity.
-She has 20 years’ experience in life sciences research, covering both UK and continental European companies across a wide range of healthcare subsectors.
+Julie joined Panmure Liberum in November 2015 from Canaccord Genuity.
+She has 25+ years’ experience in life sciences research, covering both UK and continental European companies across a wide range of healthcare subsectors.
 Julie has a PhD in Microbiology from the University of Kent and experience in industry in both Europe and the US.
-She is also a panel member for NIHR i4i (invention for innovation), assessing early-stage medical technologies.
+She is also Chair of the NIHR Invention for Innovation (i4i) Connect a translational research funding panel for medical devices, diagnostics and digital health technologies.

 HBM Partners AG